In modern society, men are perceived to be the cheaters but it doesn’t rule out the fact that a woman can cheat on her husband or partner.

 She never feels fully loved and appreciated.
 Some women have unrealistic expectations about what a long-term spouse or partner should offer them emotionally and in other ways.
 Those who are more narcissistic and emotionally immature may expect a significant other to meet their every single need, and also to be a mind-reader in terms of knowing what those needs are.
 When their human and imperfect partner inevitably fails them, they feel justified in seeking attention elsewhere.

 She has an intimacy disorder.
-Early childhood trauma and/or sexual abuse often lead women (and men) in adult life to problems with addictive sex and/or serial cheating.
+Early childhood trauma and/or sexual abuse often lead women (and men) in adult life to problems with gambling addiction, addictive sex and/or serial cheating.
 Such women repeatedly seek emotional intensity rather than relational intimacy.
 Women with unresolved childhood trauma as well as those with emotional instability — women who carry an uneven and disjointed sense of self — can seek consistency and feelings of importance through intensity-based romantic and/or sexual activity.

 This post originally appeared on: Pulse.ng